johe14/forum/README.md

 - Website: [http://modernizr.com/](http://modernizr.com/)
 - Version: 2.6.2
 - License: MIT license
-- Path: included in webroot/js/modernizr.js
+- Path: included in `webroot/js/modernizr.js`

 **PHP Markdown**

 - Website: [http://michelf.ca/projects/php-markdown/](http://michelf.ca/projects/php-markdown/)
 - Version: 1.4.0, November 29, 2013
 - License: PHP Markdown Lib Copyright © 2004-2013 Michel Fortin [http://michelf.ca/](http://michelf.ca/)
-- Path: included in 3pp/php-markdown
+- Path: included in `3pp/php-markdown`

 ## The theme

 The theme is based on LESS, see link [http://lesscss.org/](http://lesscss.org/)

-The script, style.php, is a wrapper to the lessphp compiler, enabling autocompiling of LESS-files to a CSS-file and utilizing gzip and browser caching together with easy access to configuration options through a config-file.
+The script, `style.php`, is a wrapper to the lessphp compiler, enabling autocompiling of LESS-files to a CSS-file and utilizing gzip and browser caching together with easy access to configuration options through a config-file.
 Read more at [https://github.com/mosbth/stylephp](https://github.com/mosbth/stylephp)

 The theme is responsive.